 Civil Engineering Technology

-The program has a common first year, by the end of which students choose a second-year option in either Construction Management or Municipal.
-If an option is oversubscribed, selection is based on the first year cumulative grade point average.
-This program starts in both fall and winter semesters of each year.
-Those starting in the fall study for two semesters per year with a summer break in between.
-Those starting in the winter semester study for four consecutive semesters with a one to two week break between semesters.
+This program accepts students into first semester in September as well as January.
+Students starting in the fall will study for two semesters per year with a summer break in between.
+Students starting in the winter semester will study for four consecutive semesters with a one or two week break between semesters.

 Note: This program utilizes an e-Learning (SAIT issued laptop computer) instructional delivery method.

 Graduates find diverse work as civil engineering technologists.
 The following job titles may be received upon completion of program: civil engineering design technologist, traffic technologist, building inspector, materials testing technologist, estimator and construction project coordinator.